AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 If you want to get more scientific, test with a specific nozzle or setup, or your hotend just isn't listed, see the [:page_facing_up:"Determining Max Volumetric Flow Rate"](https://github.com/AndrewEllis93/Print-Tuning-Guide/blob/main/articles/determining_max_volumetric_flow_rate.md) section in my print tuning guide.

 # Accelerations

-## :warning: You will likely need to change the accelerations for your printer.
+### :warning: You *must* reduce these accelerations if you aren't using input shaper, or for other printer types.

+- These accelerations are tuned for my v2 with input shaper.

 ![](Images/AccelControls.png)